deemount/kraken/README.md

 ## Endpoints

 ***Notice***:
-There are actually two endpoints defined
+There are actually four endpoints defined

 ### Global Methods